-In the past decade, rugged devices have been getting the recognition it deserves.
-After all, these powerful tools are made to provide the right solutions to common business mobility issues.
-Rugged devices have all the functionality of a consumer tablet or mobile phone.
-In addition, these devices also come with added features that make it possible to work under extreme conditions.
-In our article today, we will take a look at rugged devices and IP ratings.
-Furthermore, we will review why rugged mobile devices are great for business use, particularly for companies who require data mobility in harsh work environments.
+In the past decade, rugged devices are finally getting the recognition they deserve.
+After all, these powerful tools are made to provide the right solutions for common mobile workforce challenges.
+Rugged devices have all the functionality of a consumer tablet or mobile phone and more.
+These devices also come with additional features which make it possible to work under compromising environmental conditions.

 Defining Rugged Devices and IP Ratings